niekados/chapter-one/TESTING.md

 <img src="documentation/screenshots/edit-book.png" alt="Edit Book" style="width:50%;">

-- **As an admin**, I can delete books from the catalog so that I can remove outdated or incorrect listings.
+- **As an admin**, I can delete books from the catalogue so that I can remove outdated or incorrect listings.

 <img src="documentation/screenshots/confirm-book-delete.png" alt="Delete Book" style="width:50%;">

-- **As an admin**, I can add new authors so that I can feature them in the catalog and link their books.
+- **As an admin**, I can add new authors so that I can feature them in the catalogue and link their books.

 <img src="documentation/screenshots/add-author.png" alt="Add Author" style="width:50%;">